Any question that liaisons were asked more than once, is listed here along with the associated answer.

 Is there an easy way to change who should be the primary contact in a department (for instance, if a recall coordinator is away for a period of time)?

 Yes, click the Account tab in the blue ribbon then Contacts/Departments and click Edit next to the department that needs to be changed and simply check/uncheck the box for primary next to the dashboard coordinator's name.
 An asterisk will indicate who the primary recipient(s) is.
 You may have as many primary coordinators as you like.

 Can I add more contacts to a department?

-Yes, the system allows up to four contacts in each department.
+Yes, the system allows as many contacts as you like in each department.

 How do I add a customized department?

-Once your dashboard has been activated by National Recall Alert Center to allow you to do so, simply add a contact.
-Then type a new department name in the dropdown menu and click Add Department.
+Once your dashboard has been activated by your National Recall Alert Center personal liaison to allow you to do so, simply add a contact.
+Then type a new department name in the dropdown menu white box and click Add Custom Department.